The Best Kodaikanal Itinerary for 3 Days in 2024

 Pine forests abound Kodaikanal.
 However, this is the largest accessible pine forest that you can see in the map above.
 It’s a perfect spot to visit with kids and family.
 You can relax, hike and explore the region.
 As with all tourist spots, there are many food vendors right at the entry to the pine forest.

-Guna caves are located in the pine forest and are known for being the shooting location of a Tamil movie Guna.
 The roots of the tree emerge from the ground lending a unique charm to this place.
 Unfortunately, the cave itself is fenced out and no entry is permitted.

-There are three popular viewpoints in Kodaikanal town – Pillar rocks viewpoint, Moir point, and green valley viewpoint in decreasing order of my liking.
-They are very easily accessible and are considered to be must-visit places in Kodaikanal.
-I would beg to differ.
-According to me, if you have time to visit only one of these viewpoints it should be the Pillar Rocks View Point.
+There are three popular viewpoints in Kodaikanal town – Pillar rocks viewpoint, Moir point, and Green valley viewpoint in decreasing order of my liking.

-The Pillar rocks viewpoint has been designed into a beautiful park with a paid entry.
-You will get a view of the three vertical rocks that rise to a height of 400 feet.
-It lends a mystic touch to the region indeed but there’s a story behind it that few may know.
 Long ago a man named David Gelli visited Kodaikanal on his honeymoon and lost his wife to a fatal accident in the rocks.
 He climbed the rock-pillars and placed a white cross on it as a symbol of love.
 It survived many monsoons but was finally broken.

-Moir point is the most famous of all the viewpoints and offers a bird’s eye view of Kodaikanal’s valleys and villages.
-This also has a paid entry and a beautiful children’s park inside.
-There is a watchtower which is said to offer amazing views.
 When I visited it this year I looked up at the watchtower and decided that I am okay with the views I can see from the bottom of the tower itself.
 Take a look at the pictures to know why.
 I am sure that at any time except summer this would be a great experience.

 Green Valley viewpoint is probably the most overrated place in Kodaikanal.
 There is a walkway that is jampacked with hawkers, almost like Kolkata’s Gariahaat during Durga Puja.
 For those who did not get this analogy replace it with the most crowded street shopping destination you know and imagine that at its peak season.
-That is what the Green valley walkway was like this summer.
-It is also known as monkey point because there are many monkeys around, however, they were more afraid than us because they were so vastly outnumbered by selfie-taking humans.
-Again, the scene might be totally different in the off-peak season, but if you are short of time, you can avoid this place.

-Kodaikanal Golf course
+Kodaikanal Golf Club

 Kodaikanal golf course was a refreshingly quiet place even in the summer.
-Of course, you cannot enter it without permission as it is a private gold club but you won’t be stopped from walking along the course.
-You can simply stroll along the golf course and click beautiful pictures.
-Just don’t get over-excited and sprain your legs for no reason at all as I did.
+You cannot enter it without membership as it is a private golf club, but you won’t be stopped from walking along the course.

 Kodaikanal Waterfalls

-There are many beautiful waterfalls in Kodaikanal but most of them are seasonal.
-Most of them would also involve trekking up to the point where you can actually see the falls.
 If time permits on day 1 you can visit the Bear Shola Falls.
 On your way to Kodaikanal lake, you will also come across the silver cascade waterfalls.
-This is the one cascade which is right in front of your eyes and you do not need to trek for it.
+This is the one cascade which is right in front of your eyes, and you do not need to trek for it.

 Alternative Itinerary